 How does the electronic H1 system work in practice?

-Case 1: Importing textiles from Bangladesh
+Case 1: Import of textiles from Bangladesh

 - H1 message sent 48 hours before arrival at Le Havre

-- MRN received before container unloading
+- MRN received before the container is unloaded

 Result: